PythonCharmers/python-future/README.rst

     # Then, for example:
     from itertools import filterfalse, zip_longest
     from urllib.request import urlopen
-    from collections import Counter, OrderedDict, ChainMap   # backported to Py2.6 from collections import UserDict, UserList, UserString
+    from collections import ChainMap
+    from collections import UserDict, UserList, UserString
     from subprocess import getoutput, getstatusoutput
+    from collections import Counter, OrderedDict   # backported to Py2.6

 Automatic conversion to Py2/3-compatible code